hparcells/rising-swag/CONTRIBUTING.md

 Thank you for being interested in contributing to this project of mine.

-The Red Rising community is one that I have been a part of quite some time now, and always have been welcoming.
-Over the years, I've seen many different items being sold online to represent this amazing community.
+The Red Rising saga by Pierce Brown has been one of my favorite book series, and the community is one that I have been a part of quite some time now, and always have been welcoming.
+Over the years, I've seen many different items being sold online to rep the fandom.
 The goal of this project was to gather all of these items onto a single page, and because of how passionate the community is, there is nearly an endless supply of things on sites like Etsy and Redbubble.

 # Ways to Contribute
 ## Adding New Items